 - Then, slowly lift your arm out to the side, again observing the amount of motion that occurs.
 If your shoulder only goes up to a point that is just level with the floor, and if it is painful, then you may have a frozen shoulder.
 Your shoulder may also move up towards your ear like in the previous motion test.

 - Finally, stand with both arms at your side and keep your elbows bent to 90 degrees.
 While keeping your elbows tucked into your sides, rotate your arms out.
 This direction of motion is called external rotation.
 If you have a frozen shoulder, the painful side will not rotate out as far as your non-painful arm.

 If you have performed the motions and you feel you may have a frozen shoulder, call your doctor or physical therapist so he or she can evaluate your condition.

 Physical therapy for a frozen shoulder usually involves techniques and modalities to help decrease your pain.
-Exercises to improve the range of motion of your shoulder also may be prescribed.
+Exercises to improve the range of motion of your shoulder may be prescribed, and your physical therapist can teach you what to do (and what not to do).
 Typically strength is not affected when you have a frozen shoulder, but your physical therapist may work with you to help you improve the functional mobility of your arm.
 Don't worry, surgery for a frozen shoulder is rarely indicated.